-The Youth Offending Service (YOS) is also responsible for supervising young people who have been convicted of offences and have received a sentence of the court.
+We're responsible for supervising young people who've been convicted of offences and have received a sentence of the court.
 This could be in the community or in custody.

-All young people on these statutory orders will have a full assessment made of;
+All young people on these statutory orders will have a full assessment of the:

 A plan of work will then be drawn up with the young person and their parents.
 They will be seen on a regular basis to complete a range of work to reduce the risk of them re-offending.

-The YOS contacts all victims affected by offences committed by young people who have been convicted via the courts.
+We will contact all victims affected by offences committed by young people who've been convicted via the courts.

-They'll be given the opportunity have a face to face meetings with the young person who committed the offence against them.
+They'll be given the opportunity to have a face to face meeting with the young person who committed the offence against them.

 Victims are also able to be involved in deciding the conditions under which a young person is released back into the community from custody.